DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Hey, wait a second!?"

 From their back seats on left and right, Resistance soldiers Saki and Ashlan shouted.
-Up until now they were completely bored, but now they reached out in confusion
+Up until now they were completely bored, but now they reached out in confusion.

 "Wait, wait, Reiren-chan!?
 You're our expert on this Elven forest, right?
 What are we going to do if this thing appears!"